idimitriadis0/TranslateOnLinux/TranslateOnLinux.md

 Other Dictionary applications exist on GNU/Linux, but they are nowhere near GoldenDict in functionality.

+For dictionary file conversion, make sure to check out [PyGlossary](https://github.com/ilius/pyglossary), a tool for converting dictionary files aka glossaries with various formats for different dictionary applications.

 Depending on your language pairs and subject fields, there are multiple dictionaries, glossaries, corpora, terminology banks, concordancers, etc. available online.
 Listing them is beyond the scope of this document.

 Here’s just one: [MagicSearch.com](http://magicsearch.org/) is a multilingual metasearch engine which allows you to search multiple sources (dictionaries, corpora, machine translation engines, concordancers, search engines) with a single click.
 Select a language pair and submit a search (select the same source and target language for monolingual searches).
 MagicSearch will display a single scrollable page with multiple sources.
 You can click on each source button as it changes its color (=loads) to move to the respective source.
 MagicSearch remembers the language pair you selected the next time you visit the site (using a cookie).